 We are in the midst of a difficult time for our nation, and the challenges we are facing are weighing heavy on all of us.
 As an organization that stands by our mission and treats every individual with dignity, we wanted to begin the conversation around the current events within our communities.
 Our shelter program coordinator, Stephanie, recently spoke with our families about how they were feeling:

-A few weeks ago, I reached out to our families in shelter and transitional living to address the concerns they might have surrounding racial biases and recent protests.
+A few weeks ago, I reached out to our families in shelter and SEAL to address the concerns they might have surrounding racial biases and recent protests.
 This discussion prompted the question: how do we have such heavy conversations with our children, especially those that are in elementary school?
 As a mother of a 7-year old and a woman of color myself, my first instinct was to shield my daughter from the current events and not discuss the racial injustices.
 As I began to process all that was happening though, I felt that silencing my beliefs was not the right answer.
 Understanding that she may become very concerned and confused about the recent events, I decided to have an open dialogue, which allowed my daughter to express how she felt.

 In an email that I then sent out to the families, I explained that having the conversation may be tough, as our children may not be able to fully comprehend racial biases, but that it was important to be honest with them.
 I provided helpful tools and resources that could help educate their children in the most simplified way.
 Each family then began to share the different ways they addressed the conversation with their children.
 Some watched movies, and others allowed their children’s teachers to have the conversation with them.
 In the end, as one of our mothers, Fabienne, shared with me, the message was the same: “No matter what your skin color is, we should all be treated equal, and never treat anyone poorly.”
 Another of our mothers, Jackie, wrote “I remind my daughter that we’re all from different countries but we’re all the same.
 I try to instill in her to always be nice and treat people in the way she wants to be treated.”